 Oranges are a primary source of vitamin C for most Americans.
-This wonderful fruit has more to offer nutritionally than just this one nutrient, containing sufficient amounts of folacin, calcium, potassium, thiamin, niacin and magnesium.
+However, this wonderful fruit has more to offer nutritionally than just that.
+Oranges contain sufficient amounts of potassium, thiamin, niacin, folic acid, calcium, and magnesium.

 Healthy Eating Posters for School Snack Bars

 USDA.
 ARS.
 Children's Nutrition Research Center at Baylor College of Medicine.

 30 posters promoting fruit and vegetables choices as snacks, downloadable as 11 x 17 posters.
 The following posters feature oranges specifically:

 - Are You Game for Orange Wedges?
 PDF 2.73 MB

 - Cover All the Bases: Connect with Orange Wedges PDF 3.28 MB

 - Score Big Time: Slam Orange Wedges at the Snack Bar PDF 4.43 MB